 Corey: Exactly.
 Yeah, remote communities are a big opportunity for us, specifically on the recreational cannabis side.
 How are you going to combat the black market if you can’t provide low-cost access to these products to all Canadians, or really people in rural and remote communities?
 And the cost to service these communities are often very high.
 So we have provided government distributors with a technology solution that will allow them to provide access to all of these rural and remote communities in a really cost-effective but data-driven way.
 That also protects the physical safety of the products and reduces that face-to-face contact that I think people are very concerned about in the post-COVID era.

 Melinda: Right.
 So, I mean, theoretically, I just want to kind of walk through this as if I’m a customer.
-Let’s say I want to purchase cannabis products.
+Let’s say I want to Buy THC-O carts.
 I can go up to a kiosk and it will recognize me through biometrics.
 How does that process work?
 Do I need to be registered?

 Corey: It’s a good question.
 Depending on the market vertical, there are different biometric systems that we can use in order to effectively age-gate consumers at the point of sale.
 So if it’s for a retail product like recreational cannabis, you don’t maybe want those barriers of pre-enrollment.
 So what we use is a document authentication system that compares the person’s face at the kiosk to the document and does a one-to-one comparison really in real-time and can authenticate them within a few seconds to access the products inside the kiosk.